 The best thing about it is that it is carry-on sized, even with a capacity of 50 liters.
 And it is surprisingly well built, considering its price point.
 The backpanel and the shoulder straps feature thick padding and breathable mesh, for great carrying comfort.

 The pack also has a sternum strap and a hipbelt, which help transfer its weight away from your shoulders and onto your hips.

 The main compartment of this travel bag is very spacious, and it features two compression straps that will hold your stuff in place.
 There is also a large zippered pocket on the top cover of it that allows for some decent organization.
 Additionally, the capacity of the bag is expandable, which allows you to pack pretty much all you can carry.

 When the AmazonBasics travel backpack is not at full capacity, you can always use the external compression straps to reduce its size and tighten it a bit.

-The Redwing is a unisex hiking backpack by Kelty, and it’s one of the best affordable options out there.
+The Kelty Redwing is a unisex hiking backpack, and it’s one of the best affordable options out there.
 The backpack is available in two sizes – the 50 liters version that I will be talking about here, and a smaller 44 liter version.
-Neither of them are small enough to be expected as carry ons.
+Neither of them is small enough to be expected as a carry-on travel backpack.

 This is an amazing backpack because it is very versatile.
 Even though it’s supposed to be a hiking backpack, its size and capacity actually make it an excellent travel companion.
-The top loading main packing area is very spacious, and can fit enough gear for a week or two of travelling (including all those travel accessories).
+The top-loading main packing area is very spacious and can fit enough gear for a week or two of traveling (including all those travel accessories).